pingcap/docs/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 ## Conflict detection

-Conflicting data refers to two or more records with the same PK/UK column data.
+Conflicting data refers to two or more records with the same primary key or unique key column data.
 When the data source contains conflicting data and conflict detection feature is not turned on, the actual number of rows in the table is different from the total number of rows returned by the query using unique index.

 There are two methods for conflict detection: